You are here

 Tracy Hamler Carrick

-As director of the Writing Workshop and of the Graduate Writing Service, Dr. Carrick supports writers, teachers, and tutors in their efforts to compose strong and meaningful prose, and to promote e/quality in attitudes towards diverse writing styles and language practices.
+As director of the Writing Workshop and of the Graduate Writing Service, Dr. Carrick supports writers, teachers, and tutors in their efforts to compose and sponsor strong and meaningful prose, and to promote e/quality in attitudes towards diverse writing styles and language practices.

-Dr. Carrick teaches First-Year Writing Seminars and faciliatates teacher- and tutor-training courses and workshops for the Knight Institute.
-In these courses and workshops -- which typically analyze the diverse circumstances in which people read, research, and write -- she challenges students, tutors, and teachers to critically examine the functions and uses of text, and to produce writing and writing assignments that are rhetorically effective and engaging in myriad personal, professional, and civic contexts.
+Dr. Carrick teaches First-Year Writing Seminars and facilitates teacher- and tutor-training courses and workshops for the Knight Institute.
+In these courses and workshops -- which typically explore the diverse circumstances in which people read, research, and write -- she challenges students, tutors, and teachers to critically examine the functions and uses of text, and to produce writing and writing assignments that are rhetorically effective and engaging in myriad personal, professional, and civic contexts.
 Like activist and poet Adrienne Rich, she believes that “You must write, and read, as if your life depended on it.”

 Her work in the field of Rhetoric and Composition explores relationships between language and power; literacy and access to social and political institutions; and critical/popular education and activism.
 More specifically, she writes with and about writers to explore the dynamic ways that people work together to learn, to understand diverse language and discourse practices, and to co-write as they imagine and work toward personal, social, and institutional change.
-She is the co-editor of Authorship in Composition Studies (2006), and has published scholarly essays on progressive pedagogy, community-based learning, writing center/program administration, and institutional activism.
+She is the co-editor of Authorship in Composition Studies (2006), and has published scholarly essays on critical pedagogy, community-based learning, writing center/program administration, and institutional activism.

-Before coming to Cornell, Dr. Carrick directed Colby College’s Farnham Writers’ Center, co-coordinated Writing Across the Curriculum programming, and taught writing courses and workshops at all levels of the curriculum.
+Before coming to Cornell, Dr. Carrick directed Colby College’s Farnham Writers’ Center, coordinated Writing Across the Curriculum programming, and taught writing courses and workshops at all levels of the curriculum.
 Prior to that, she taught writing at Syracuse University, where she also trained new teachers and was recognized with a teaching award; Ithaca College; and San Francisco State University, where she also co-directed the English Tutoring Center and piloted coursework for an award-winning basic writing curriculum.

 - Writing Program Administration